 Natural supplements for nail health

-Nail problems are surprisingly common, with about 20 per cent of people thought to be affected by brittle nails alone.
+Nail problems are surprisingly common, with about 20 per cent of people thought to be affected by brittle nails alone (iv).
 Thankfully there are a few nutritional supplements that may help, including the following:

 Iron is essential for maintaining healthy skin, hair and nails.
-This may explain why many experts believe ridges on the nails or nails that are weak and brittle may signify your body needs more iron.
-This too can be obtained from a good-quality high-strength omega-3 fatty acids//COILSour health library//H5.
+This may explain why many experts believe ridges on the nails or nails that are weak and brittle may signify your body needs more iron (viii).
+This too can be obtained from a good-quality high-strength multivitamin and mineral supplement.